Are there any relation between the bubble economy and hot springs?

 However, it was renovated nicely, so that it looks a brand-new facility from the appearance.

-Let us move to the bathhouse, going through the darkish lobby,
+They have both private baths and gender-separated pools, and let us go to the common pool, going through the darkish lobby,

 I saw “legacy of the bubble era” in the old-fashioned lobby.